-1 Kevin M. Sweeney, "Furniture and the Domestic Environment in Wethersfield, Connecticut, 1640-1800 in Material Life in America, 1600-1860, Robert B. St. George, editor (Boston: Northeastern University Press, 1988), 261-261-290.
+2 Kevin M. Sweeney, "Furniture and the Domestic Environment in Wethersfield, Connecticut, 1640-1800 in Material Life in America, 1600-1860, Robert B. St. George, editor (Boston: Northeastern University Press, 1988), 261-290.

-2 Kevin M. Sweeney, "Using Tax Lists to Detect Biases in Probate Inventories," Early American Probate Inventories: Dublin Seminar for New England Folklife Annual Proceedings 1987, Peter Benes, editor (Boston: Boston University Press, 1989), 32-40.
+3 Kevin M. Sweeney, "Using Tax Lists to Detect Biases in Probate Inventories," Early American Probate Inventories: Dublin Seminar for New England Folklife Annual Proceedings 1987, Peter Benes, editor (Boston: Boston University Press, 1989), 32-40.

-Some notable examples which also contain informed observations on the use of probate inventories, their biases, and how to deal with the biases see: James Horn, Adapting to a New World: English Society in the Seventeenth-Century Chesapeake (Chapel Hill: University of North Carolina Press, 1994); Gloria L. Main, Tobacco Colony: Life in Early Maryland, 1650-1720 (Princeton: Princeton University Press, 1982), esp.
-49, 171-174, 282-286; Philip D. Morgan, Slave Counterpoint: Black Culture in the Eighteenth-Century Chesapeake & Lowcountry (Chapel Hill: University of North Carolina Press, 1998); Carole Shammas, The Pre-
+4 For some notable examples which also contain informed observations on the use of probate inventories, their biases, and how to deal with the biases see: James Horn, Adapting to a New World: English Society in the Seventeenth-Century Chesapeake (Chapel Hill: University of North Carolina Press, 1994); Gloria L. Main, Tobacco Colony: Life in Early Maryland, 1650-1720 (Princeton: Princeton)

-- 3. My current research on seventeenth and eighteenth-century firearms and militias utilizes similar types of methodologies, documentary sources, and period artifacts.
-This project, which has been going on for over a decade, has produced academic papers given at the annual meetings of the American Historical Association and the Organization of American Historians, at conferences on firearms and society at Stanford and Wesleyan Universities, and elsewhere, and two published essays "Firearms, Militias, and the Second Amendment" (2013) and "Firearms Ownership and Militias in Seventeenth- and Eighteenth-Century England and America" (2019).
-A third essay is forthcoming on "Revolutionary State Militias in the Backcountry and Along the Frontiers," and I am currently working on a fourth essay as well as working on a book-length manuscript.
-My curriculum vitae, detailing my education, experience, and publications, is attached to this declaration as Exhibit A. - 4.
-I have been retained by the Delaware Department of Justice to provide an expert opinion on repeating firearms in eighteenth-century America.
+1 2 and militias utilizes similar types of methodologies, documentary sources, and 3 period artifacts.
+This project, which has been going on for over a decade, was 4 initially inspired by my skepticism of the controversial claims and pretended use of 5 evidence from probate inventories in Michael A. Bellesiles, Arming America: The 6 Origins of a National Gun Culture (New York: Alfred A. Knopf, 2000).
+As part of 7 my on-going project, I have given papers at the annual meetings of the American 8 Historical Association and the Organization of American Historians, at conferences 9 on firearms and society at Stanford and Wesleyan Universities, and elsewhere, and 10 published two essays "Firearms Militias, and the Second Amendment" (2013) and 11 "Firearms Ownership and Militias in Seventeenth- and Eighteenth-Century England 12 and America" (2019).
+A third essay is forthcoming on "Revolutionary State" Militias in the Backcountry and Along the Frontiers," and I am currently working 13 14 on a fourth essay as well as working on a book-length manuscript.
+My curriculum 15 vitae, detailing my education, experience, and publications, is attached to this 16 declaration as Exhibit A. 3.
+I have been asked by the Office of the Attorney General of the California Department of Justice to prepare a sur-rebuttal expert report and declaration on repeating firearms in eighteenth-century America.
 I make this declaration on the basis of my training, professional expertise, and research.
-For my work in this case, I am being compensated at a rate of \$50 per hour. - 5.
-During the 1700s, most gun owners in the British American colonies and in the newly independent republic of the United States possessed and used single shot, muzzle-loading, flintlock firearms.
-As Harold Peterson stated in his classic 1956 book-Arms and Armor in Colonial America, 1526-1783-"The period began in 1689 with the muzzle-loading smooth-bore musket and pistol as the most popular weapons.
-In 1783, almost a hundred years later, the period ended with the same weapons [i.e. muzzle-loading smooth-bore muskets and pistols] still supreme, and without even any notable improvements in their design or construction."4 Peterson continued: "Breech-loaders and repeaters had appeared frequently on the scene but had made little impression upon it."5
+For my work in this case, I am being compensated at a rate of \$100 per hour.